sheyerdahl/Musical-Tesla-Coil/README.md

 Welcome
 ======
-A DRSSTC (Dual Resonant Solid State Tesla Coil) project that uses the ESP32-S3-WROOM-1 module as the microcontroller and wireless communication. \n
+A DRSSTC (Dual Resonant Solid State Tesla Coil) project that uses the ESP32-S3-WROOM-1 module as the microcontroller and wireless communication.
 Uses the SKM100GB125DN IGBT

 Credits